AlbinoGazelle/PyDetect/README.md

-# Sentinel_Analytics
+# Automated Detections

-Quick Python script to create detections in Microsoft Sentinel
+Collection of scripts to create detections in multiple platforms.

+Currently supports:
+- Microsoft Sentinel